• Home

 Coping with a Spouse who has Lewy Body Dementia

-Recently Ken Spears, who was the co-creator of the cartoon series Scooby Do died of a disease called Lewy Body Dementia.
+Ken Spears, who was the co-creator of the cartoon series Scooby Do died of a disease called Lewy Body Dementia.
 It’s the same disease that Robin Williams had before he took his life.
-Many people are unaware of the symptoms, which can sometimes be dramatic so I wanted to bring you awareness of it in case you know someone who may have it.
+Many people are unaware of the symptoms, which can sometimes be dramatic so I wanted to bring you awareness of it in case you know someone who has symptoms.

 Lewy Body Dementia